temporalio/documentation/docs-src/go/how-to-use-a-custom-payload-converter-in-go.md

 Use [CompositeDataConverter](https://pkg.go.dev/go.temporal.io/sdk/converter#CompositeDataConverter) to apply custom, type-specific Payload Converters in a specified order.

-The `PayloadConverter` converts bytes to values and back.
+Payload Converters convert your data from values to bytes and back.

 `NewCompositeDataConverter` creates a new instance of `CompositeDataConverter` from an ordered list of type-specific Payload Converters.
 The following type-specific Payload Converters are available in the Go SDK, listed in the order that they are applied by the default Data Converter: